-Want to transfer those old vinyl LPs to MP3s?
+Want to convert some of those old cassette tapes to digital MP3s?
 Want to use voice dictation software?
-Want to record video, and need to send the audio track through your sound card?
+Want to record some audio from a website that streams music?
 Want to use your PC as a makeshift karaoke machine?
-Getting Vista to record all those sounds may not be so easy.
+Getting Windows to record all those sounds isn’t always so easy or straightforward.

 All the inputs for all your audio devices are listed in Control Panel ➝ Sound ➝ Recording tab.

 To choose the default audio source, highlight the device you want to use and click Set Default.
 Most applications will automatically use the default device to record sound, but some (particularly voice-dictation software) require that you choose a source separately in the application itself.
 If you speak to your mic, the mic level should rise real time:

 If you select the microphone and click on Properties, you’ll be able to adjust quite a few settings.
 On the General tab, you get some basic information about the device and you can choose to disable it here if you like.
 The more interesting feature is on the Listen tab.

 This is a cool feature whereby you can play the sound that is being recorded by your microphone directly to your speakers.
 So as you talk into the microphone, the sound will be played in real time to your speakers.
 Obviously, this will work much better if you are using headphones, so that the sound from the speakers doesn’t feed back into the microphone.

 Check the Listen to this device box and select the device you want to play the audio back through.
 By default, it’s set to your default playback device, which will normally be your headphones or speakers.
 If you have multiple playback devices, you can choose from the dropdown list.
 Click the Apply button and any sound picked up by your mic should play through your speakers in real time.